 Upon landing on their homepage, I felt overwhelmed with the numerous products and overall cluttered feeling.
 It even took me a while to figure out where and how to access the course.

-What it lacks in flashiness is made up for by the high-quality, in-depth, and well-structured content.
+What it lacks in flashiness it makes up for in high-quality, in-depth, and well-structured content.

-It isn’t especially fun or exciting, but the quick progress you’ll make can help to overcome that.
-If you’re serious about learning Russian and willing to put in the work, there’s no course that does as good of a job as Red Kalinka.
+It isn’t especially fun or exciting, but the quick progress you’ll make can help with that.
+If you’re serious about learning Russian and willing to put in the work, there’s no course that does as good of a job as Sistema Kalinka.

-Although they have lots of other products for learning Russian, such as books, exercises, and lessons over Skype, this review will focus on their main Russian course.
+Although Red Kalinka has lots of other products for learning Russian, such as books, exercises, and lessons over Skype, this review will focus on its main Russian course.

-Red Kalinka’s Russian Course is appropriate for anyone from absolute beginners to upper intermediates.
+Red Kalinka’s Russian Course is appropriate for anyone from the absolute beginner to upper-intermediate level.

 In the course, you’ll find 160 videos, 400 pages of learning materials, 250 audio recordings, hundreds of exercises, and more.
 In order to complete the entire course, the estimated study time is over 400 hours.

 That’s a ton of content for you to work through – and all of it is well done.
-In terms of comprehensive content, every other Russian course pales in comparison to Red Kalinka.
+In terms of comprehensive content, I think every other Russian course pales in comparison to Sistema Kalinka.

 Better still, you’ll also have email access to a personal tutor who can answer any questions you may have about the material.

-After completing the entire course, you’ll know over 3000 words, be able to communicate and express yourself in most situations, and can enjoy watching Russian TV or reading newspapers.
+After completing the entire course, you’ll know over 3000 words, be able to communicate and express yourself in most situations, as well as be able to enjoy watching Russian TV or reading newspapers.

-The course is divided into four different stages, with each stage having ten lessons, for a total of 40 lessons.
+The course is divided into four different stages, each with ten lessons, for a total of 40 lessons.

 Lessons typically contain three or four parts, with each taking around thirty minutes to complete.

-Over the duration of the course, you’ll get to read, listen and watch Russian getting spoken in its natural context by native speakers.
+Over the duration of the course, you’ll get to read, listen to and watch Russian spoken in natural contexts by native speakers.

-If you stick with Red Kalinka, your Russian will become pretty damn good.
+If you stick with Sistema Kalinka, your Russian will become pretty damn good.

 Now, let’s go through the Russian Course, taking a closer look at what the lessons are like.